Eastland Center (Michigan): Violence

 Police say someone inside a burgundy Chrysler 300 pulled the trigger.
-In November 2010 two people were critically wounded when two gunmen opened fire.
-In August 2014 two people were seriously injured by assault rifle fire in the mall parking lot.
+In November 2010, two people were critically wounded when two gunmen opened fire.
+In August 2014, two people were seriously injured by assault rifle fire in the mall parking lot.
 The day after Christmas 2015, a shooting occurred outside the Burlington Coat Factory at the mall, causing the mall to be locked down and later closed early.
 The victim of that shooting was pronounced dead at a nearby hospital, three suspects were arrested.

-The area immediately west of Eastland Center, between Schoenherr and Kelly roads, is reported by the Detroit Police Department as among the most dangerous areas in Detroit, with 2,770 reported gunshots over a 14-month period between October 2014 and December 2015, leaving residents of both Harper Woods and Detroit as well as visitors to Eastland Center wary of gun violence.
+The area immediately west of Eastland Center, between Schoenherr and Kelly roads, has been reported by the Detroit Police Department as among the most dangerous areas in Detroit, with 2,770 reported gunshots over a 14-month period between October 2014 and December 2015, leaving residents of both Harper Woods and Detroit as well as former visitors to Eastland Center wary of gun violence.